Skip to the content.

 The Runtime Layer: The Model That Runs

 The runnable diffusion command does not work directly with EpsModel.
-It instantiates a concrete neural network and then uses the API helpers to build training samples.
+It instantiates a concrete neural network and then uses the public data API to build training samples.

 Two choices matter in the example: